esProc SPL

 esProc takes over the most high frequency computing tasks, and a few low frequency tasks are automatically routed to the center data warehouse

-03Why esProc Works Better
+03Why esProc SPL

 Why SQL is difficult to write: What is the max days has a stock been rising?